 It is not just during PE sessions that children at Cathedral School develop their sporting skills and fitness.
 At lunchtime children play games and use equipment with support staff.
 Children in Class 1 said, “We like playing at lunchtime.
 You learn to do new things.”
 An increased number of activities in both playgrounds has led to a significant reduction in incidents.

 After school enrichment activities

 The school has increased the sports focused enrichment activities, that children can take part in after school.
-These currently include aerobics, yoga and games for both KS1 and KS2.
+These currently include street dance and games for both KS1 and KS2.
 The children are able to choose a new club each term.